 Be ready to find the first available vacant seat, regardless of whether all the tables are beside each other.

 Sum up your sign language and pointing skills and be straight to the point regarding which food you want.
 Vendors can pick up easily what you are trying to say to them.

 All condiments are for sharing, don’t be surprised when someone randomly grabs your chili or sauces.

 Don’t be too picky, you will be using the chopsticks in the middle of the tables.
 And yes you will see these same chopsticks washed on the side of the road.

 Phở: (Pho, pronounced “fuh” with u as in “but”) is an iconic Vietnamese noodle soup consisting of a clear meaty broth filled with rice noodles, cuts of meat, and topped with fresh green herbs.

 Phở bo: beef soup noodles.
 Phở ga: chicken soup noodles.
 Phở lon: pork soup noodles.
 Phở bo tai: sliced rare beef soup noodles.
 Phở bo vien: noodle soup with meatballs.
-Phở bắc: literally “Northern” pho, a noodle soup from Hanoi and surrounds that tend to use wider rice noodles than Southern pho as well as green onions.
+Phở bắc: literally “Northern” pho, a bowl of noodle soup from Hanoi and surrounds that tend to use wider rice noodles than Southern pho as well as green onions.